Skip to content

 Operational and Safety Requirements

 The safety and security of automobiles and drivers are crucial.
-Here are three operational and safety requirements your design should meet.
+Your design should meet these three operational and safety requirements:

 • ADA compliance: From the design stage, you should make provisions for accessibility for your parking lot.

-• Points for the installation of security equipment: Your parking lot design should provide for cameras, security lights, and emergency communication buttons.
+• Points for installing security equipment: Your parking lot design should include cameras, security lights, and emergency communication buttons.

 • Signs for easy navigation: Integrate color-coded canopies, signs, visual cues, and numbering systems in your design to enable users to locate parking spaces in the parking lot.